dmulyalin/ccmd/README.md

 Tool to run command against multiple destinations (IP or Domain Name) and display results in nice format.

 ## Example Usage
-Issue ping command for multiple hosts in devices/txt file in parralel and display results.
+Issue ping command for multiple hosts in devices.txt file in parralel and display results.
 C:\>python ccmd.py
 <img src="winExample.jpg">

 Warning: for Windows script runs clear screen (cls) to print new results to terminal.
+By default detailed logs saved into ./LOG/<ctime>/ directory

 ## Python Version.
 Only Python 3.x supported